sandervrijders/stack/index.md

 install-from-scratch script.
 The script takes one parameter, the location where to install the user-space parts; if left empty, they will be installed in the root of the filesystem.
-Installation will take a while, since a linux kernel has to be compiled and the user-space parts have to be installed as well.
+Installation will take a while, since a Linux kernel has to be compiled and the user-space parts have to be installed as well.
 After the stack has been installed, reboot the machine.
 You can use 'uname -a' to check if the new kernel was loaded, and you can browse to the folder where you